 In his latest interview for Techboard Robin Block from MitchelLake sat down with Dr. Elaine Stead to understand the role she sees Blue Sky and herself playing in the future of Australian business.
 Elaine is a builder of businesses and Head of Venture Capital at Blue Sky — a venture fund that is at the forefront of Australian Capital Investment.
 Last year, Blue Sky secured the management of a $50 million venture fund for the South Australian government.
 The firm manages over $3 billion in investment across a number of industries.
-Elaine is one of many high profile presenters who will be speaking at the upcoming Startup Investing Conference series brought to you by our friends at Capital Pitch in Sydney on 12 September and in Melbourne on 12 October.
-Read more about the Conference below.
+Elaine is one of many high profile presenters who spoke at the Startup Investing Conference series which was brought to you by our friends at Capital Pitch in Sydney on 12 September and in Melbourne on 12 October 2017

 Elaine: I think that high-growth industries, the tech-industry and the development of whole new sectors are the ways that we are going to keep Australia both economically stable and economically competitive.
 Our firm is part of making that happen — creating jobs and re-invigorating an excitement about the future.
 From a sector perspective, the things that turn me on are areas that I think are going to make positive contributions to people’s lives — healthcare, food supply, job creation.